leothorp/yarn-exclude/README.md

 This is accomplished by temporarily modifying package.json to only contain the non-excluded workspaces before running `yarn install` (essentially simulating what would happen if the excluded packages were never present in the first place).

 ### Usage

-If we have following `workspaces` config:
+If we have the following `workspaces` config:

 ```
   "workspaces": {